-When inappropriate behaviour occurs a Principal may consider suspending a student for no less than one (1) school day and no longer than twenty (20) school days for an infraction that a student has committed on school property, at a school-related activity or event, and/or in circumstances where the infraction has an impact on the school climate.
-If necessary, a Principal will contact the police consistent with the Protocol between Niagara Region Police Service and the Niagara Catholic District School Board.
-A student may not be suspended more than once for the same occurrence.
+The Niagara Catholic District School Board acknowledges that should a student act inappropriately or impedes the rights of others, the consequences may lead to suspension.
+When inappropriate behaviour occurs, a principal shall consider suspending a student for no less than one school day and no longer than 20 school days for an infraction that a student has committed on school property, at a school-related activity or event, and/or in circumstances where the infraction has an impact on the school climate.
+If necessary, a principal will contact the police consistent with the Protocol between Niagara Regional Police Service and the Niagara Catholic District School Board.
+A principal may not suspend a student more than once for the same exact incident.